Pregnancy Care 6 min read

 ii) Third Trimester Pregnancy Milestones: A Comprehensive Guide

-• Linea Nigra: A line may appear on your skin, running from your belly button to your pubic hairline.
+• Linea Nigra: A dark line may appear, running from your belly button down to your pubic hairline.

-• Melasma: You might notice patches of darker skin on your face.
+• Melasma: Patches of darker skin may show up on your face.

 Healthy Lifestyle during Pregnancy